Mehdibenhadjkhelifa/Distributed-Systems-Project/README.md

 --sudo service mysql restart
 -- gcc -o serveurTCP serveurTCP.c -lmysqlclient
 --sudo ./serveurTCP //port de la socket:5000 (defini au niveau du code)

+Changed the connect in the database to use root as password.

+completed the vehicule server functionality to return a string of all the data in the database when the

+appropriate code of the client is sent and to finished adding the invoices of vehicule server to the para server

+so the client gets the total cost of both server invoices when they request it